 How is a tender offer taxed?

-Tender offers can combine wage reporting and stock sales. save confirmations and plan for withholding.
+Tender offers can combine wage reporting and stock sales — save confirmations and plan for withholding.

 Rates and rules change.
-Check the tax year and last-reviewed date on each page, then confirm against IRS or state guidance before you file.
+Content is reviewed for tax year 2026.
+Check the last-reviewed date and methodology on each page, then confirm against IRS or state guidance before you file.

 Spot an outdated rate or date?